Why Elephant Riding Is Cruel (+ Ethical Alternatives)

 Baby elephants are taken from their mothers and placed in a small confined space, where they’re beaten and starved into submission.
 As the saying goes, an elephant never forgets, and he will do anything to avoid being tortured again — including carrying tourists around a jungle for hours on end in the heat.

 Elephants live in matriarchal herds, which means that mother elephants will go to extreme lengths to protect their young.
-As a result, mother elephants are often killed in the crossfire when their babies are taken away for the tourism industry.
+As a result, mother elephants are often killed in the crossfire when their babies are taken away for capture.

-Phajaan is an accepted practice in places like Thailand — most elephants used for riding in this part of the world will have undergone this cruel process.
+Phajaan is an accepted practice in places like Thailand and Laos.
+Most elephants used for riding in this part of the world will have undergone this cruel process.

 The life of an elephant used for riding